skycoin/User-Manuals/Initializing your Skywallet.md

 ## <a name="Step_4"> </a> Step 4: Installing the Firmware

-Once the welcome message is displayed on the Skywallet, the Desktop Wallet will show the following window:
+To denote the beginning of the firmware installation, the Desktop Wallet will show the following window:

 <Screenshot of the Desktop Wallet showing the message about the installation of the firmware>